-It also has the option to use multiple video and audio tracks, so you can add in graphic elements such as you logos or animations and b-roll.
+It also has the option to use multiple videos and audio tracks, so you can add in graphic elements such as your logos or animations and b-roll.
 The transitioning effects are in there as well, so it’s basically pretty much the same as Lumafusion.
 I’m just going to point out what’s different.

 Now, I don’t know if this is a feature that you would use a lot on Instagram.
 I guess it depends on what type of content you are posting.
 But if you need it, it’s there.

 For those of you who don’t know what chroma key does, it is a video editing feature or technique that allows you to replace a green screen (or blue screen) backdrop with a different background.

 You can read more about how to create a green screen video over here.

 PowerDirector comes with a lot of cool-looking fonts and titles, some of them animated.

 This might not sound like a big deal, but it actually is.